 If another presenter or producer decides to share their screen, it will immediately take over your content.
-This can be an issue while you’re sharing your own content live to the audience.
+This can be an issue while you’re sharing your own content live with the audience.

-Another issue when sharing content is when you click to share content, your entire Microsoft Teams window minimizes.
+Another thing to remember when sharing content is when you click to share content, your entire Microsoft Teams window minimizes.
 This can be disorienting when you are a producer and need to switch cameras and content actively.
-Those few seconds clicking back to Microsoft Teams may cause you to miss the mark on some changes.
+Those few seconds of clicking back to Microsoft Teams may cause you to miss the mark on some changes.

 It’s a good idea to practice sharing your content and transitioning between different speakers and presentations before your live event.

 Time Zones and Scheduling in Microsoft Teams Live Events

 When you schedule a Teams Live Event, you are scheduling it from your time zone.
 A problem can occur when hosting a public event, and your attendees are given only a public link.
 There is no automatic calendar file that can leave some attendees unsure when the live event starts.
 This is even more important if you’re running a public international event.

 To make sure your attendees don’t log in too early or too late, we suggest you create your own calendar file with the public attendee link and all the essential info embedded into the calendar.
 This way, instead of sharing the link, you can send attendees a calendar file that will automatically adjust to their time zone.
 This should make things clearer for them.

 Also, be sure to state on your website, social media, and any email correspondence what time your live event starts and list a few different time zones to make it clear.
 Ideally, try to have the time zone adjust automatically to the attendee’s location.
 Below is an example of how our new web interface will adjust to the timezone of the viewer.